Affiliate links on Android Authority may earn us a commission. Learn more.

 How to install Google Play Store on Amazon Fire tablets

-Amazon Kindle Fire tablets have their own Amazon App Store, but it can arguably fall short compared to the Google Play Store.
+Amazon Fire tablets have their own Amazon App Store, but it falls short compared to the Google Play Store.
 The search giant has created the largest collection of apps and an intuitive, as well as familiar, interface.
-We know many of you are wondering if it’s possible to install Google Play on Kindle Fire devices, and the answer is “yes”, as your Kindle is an Android device.
-Today we will show you how it’s done without needing to root your tablet.
+We know many of you are wondering if it’s possible to install Google Play on Fire devices, and the answer is yes, as your Fire tablet is an Android device too.
+Today we will show you how it’s done without rooting your tablet.

-Warning: Just keep in mind you will need to do a bit of tinkering on your device to install Google Play on Kindle Fire tablets.
+Warning: Keep in mind you will need to do a bit of tinkering on your device to install Google Play on Amazon Fire tablets.
 Though the process isn’t extremely complicated, you want to make sure you know what you are doing and keep in mind only you will be responsible if anything happens to your device in the process.
 Take your time and do your research before doing this.

-How to download and side load apps on your Amazon Kindle Fire
+How to download and sideload apps on your Amazon Fire tablet

-You might want to consider simply side loading Android apps on Kindle Fire tablets, as this method doesn’t exactly require installing the Google Play Store.
-Side loading Kindle Fire apps essentially means installing them manually.
-This means the main downside is that your side loaded apps won’t be automatically updated (unless you have the Google Play Store installed).
-Regardless, it is a helpful method to know and you actually need it to install Google Play on Kindle Fire tablets.
+You might want to consider sideloading Android apps on Amazon Fire tablets.
+This method doesn’t strictly require installing the Google Play Store, making it a simpler alternative.
+Sideloading Android apps essentially means installing them manually.
+The main downside is that your sideloaded apps won’t be automatically updated (unless you have the Google Play Store installed).
+Regardless, it is a helpful method to know, and you need it to install Google Play on Amazon Fire tablets.

 First, you need to enable app installation from unknown sources:

 - Open the Settings app on your Amazon Fire device.